MahammadRafi06/Migration_micro/my-website/docs/migration-playbooks/monolith-to-microservices/overview.md

 sidebar_position: 1
 ---

-# Runbook: Migrating a Monolith to Microservices for AEP Kubernetes
+# Migrating a Monolith to Microservices for AEP Kubernetes

 ## Purpose and Audience

 This document is crafted as a detailed, step-by-step runbook for technical teams—including architects, developers, and operations engineers—who are actively involved in onboarding their monolithic applications into AEP.
 While we'll walk through a simplified example to clarify core principles and procedures, the insights here are foundational and directly applicable to even the most complex enterprise systems you might be working with.

 ## Migration Approaches Comparison

+### Overview of Migration Strategies

 | Approach | Description | Strategy | Pros | Cons |
 | :---- | :---- | :---- | :---- | :---- |